symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

                 manager_registry: doctrine_phpcr
                 manager_name: default

-                # if you use the default doctrine route repository servie, you can use this to customize
+                # if you use the default doctrine route repository service, you can use this to customize
                 # the root path for the `PHPCR-ODM`_ RouteRepository
                 # this base path will be injected by the Listener\IdPrefix - but only to routes
                 # matching the prefix, to allow for more than one route source.
                 routing_repositoryroot: /cms/routes

+                # If you want to replace the default route or content reposititories
+                # you can specify their service IDs here.
+                route_repository_service_id: my_bundle.repository.endpoint
+                content_repository_service_id: my_bundle.repository.endpoint

 To see some examples, please look at the `CMF sandbox`_ and specifically the routing fixtures loading.